Rash on Baby’s Face – Types, Causes, and Treatment

 Treatment for Facial Rashes in Infants

+So, how to cure baby rashes on the face?
 If your baby has facial rashes, the first and foremost thing you should do is to ease the irritation that happens because of the rash.
-This will provide your baby with some relief and prevent the rash from spreading or worsening.
+This will provide your baby with some relief and prevent the newborn rash on face from spreading or worsening.

-Your doctor may suggest some lavender balms that you can use to apply on to your baby’s skin using a cotton swab.
+Your doctor may suggest some lavender balms that you can use to apply to your baby’s skin using a cotton swab.
 This will help hydrate the skin and lower the pain and discomfort for the baby.
-In severe cases, a doctor might recommend using hydrocortisone cream or even suggest administration of anti-histamines to bring the rash under control.
+In severe cases, a doctor might recommend using hydrocortisone cream or even suggest the administration of antihistamines to bring the rash under control.

 Home Remedies for Rashes on a Baby’s Face